Historical Football Kits

 Background

-singers fc 1891 (coventry city)The club was formed as a works team by employees of Singers, who manufactured bicycles.
-Singers FC adopted the corporate colours of black and red.
-In 1887, under the guidance of the club secretary, JG Morgan, "The Little Blackbirds" as they were nicknamed, moved into an enclosed ground and started charging 2d (less than 1p) admission.
 In 1891 and 1892, Singers won the Birmingham Junior Cup twice in succession and on the back of this success were admitted to the Birmingham & District League in 1894.
 In 1898, Singers FC became Coventry City and a year later the club moved into their present home at Highfield Road.
 Despite mediocre performances, Coventry achieved election the Southern League in 1908, having reached the second round of the FA Cup the previous season.
 After a disastrous first season, Coventry went all the way to the FA Cup quarter-finals in 1909.
 There was little further progress and when the First World War brought the suspension of professional football, Coventry were languishing in the Second Division of the Southern League.

 In 1937, with the club now in Division Two, complaints in the local press about the scruffy state of players' blue and white halved shirts led to the introduction of distinctive new blue shirts with a broad white stripe and white sleeves.
-Although these were replaced after World War Two, this unusual design was revived in the mid-Fifties.
+Althoughcoventry city crest 1959 these were replaced after World War Two, this unusual design was revived in the mid-Fifties.
 In 1952, City were relegated back into Division Three (South) and in 1958 they were placed in Division Four when the regional divisions were scrapped, achieving promotion after only one season.

 In November 1961, the flamboyant Jimmy Hill was appointed manager.
 As general secretary of the Professional Footballers' Association, Hill had led the campaign that brought about the abolition of the maximum wage.
 He now set about a root and branch reorganisation of Coventry City.
 A new all-sky blue strip was introduced, the first time that matching shirts and shorts were worn (aside from white).
 Meantime the ground was modernised, young fans were encouraged to meet the players and collect autographs while chartered "Sky Blue Special" trains took fans to away fixtures.
 Hill proved to be just as shrewd with his players, leading them to the Third Division championship in 1964 and then in 1967, City clinched the Division Two title.

-Two days before their first ever game in Division One, Hill left to start a new career in television and most pundits wrote off the club's chances of retaining their place at the top.
+coventry city crest 1969Two days before their first ever game in Division One, Hill left to start a new career in television and most pundits wrote off the club's chances of retaining their place at the top.
 The Sky Blues proved to be inveterate survivors, surviving relegation scraps year after year.
 Three times they appeared in the top seven (1970, 1978 and 1989) and in 1987 they had their finest hour, when they came from behind to beat Spurs and win the FA Cup, the clubs only major trophy.

 Coventry have always been innovative in their choice of playing strips.
-The most controversial was the so-called "Talbot strip" of 1982.
-Shirt sponsorhip had recently been accepted by the Football League but was banned in matches televised by the BBC.
+The most controversial was the so-called "Talbot coventry city crest 1983strip" of 1982.
+Shirt sponsorship had recently been accepted by the Football League but was banned in matches televised by the BBC.
 The blatant use of the Talbot logo as the main theme of the strip led to the BBC refusing to cover City's matches until they introduced an alternative strip worn only when the cameras were present.
+It is well documented that, had Hill had his way, the club would have been renamed "Coventry Talbot" at this time.

 In 2001, Coventry's 34 year stay in the top flight came to an end when relegation to (Nationwide) Division One finally overtook the club.
 Only three other clubs have stayed at the top level for longer.